Logotyp Jordbruksverket

 Get a health certificate

 In order to be able to travel with or move horses between EU Member States, Norway, Andorra and the Faroe Islands, you must have a health certificate showing that the horse is not infected with an infectious disease.
 The certificate shall be issued by an official veterinarian in the country which the horse is leaving.
 The certificate must be issued no earlier than 48 hours prior to loading.
-The veterinarian will register the certificate in the EU-wide system TRACES.NT.
+The veterinarian will register the certificate in the EU-wide system Traces.
 The certificate is valid for 10 days.

 If the horse is competing or taking part in certain events, the certificate is not always required